 Minimalists gravitate toward neutral color palettes like whites and grays for a reason.
 These color schemes are timeless, airy, and—you guessed it—they keep it minimal.
 Centennial Woods’ Laramie finish is a perfect minimalist design choice because of its coloring–which can only come from real reclaimed wood.

 CHOOSE DECOR WITH INTENTION

 As we said before, minimalism isn’t necessarily all about “going without”.
-We could never go without our mountain shelves!
+We could never go without our reclaimed wood shelves with leather straps!
 Hold tight to your favorite decor pieces and style them with intention (just not all 236 of them).